 The fix: Take time at the end of each month to look ahead and determine events and things coming up, such as the vacation or the birthday.
-It may be time for insurance premiums to be paid.
-Make adjustments to the next month’s budget (but if you are really smart, you are already saving for these monthly and the payments can come from your savings account rather than your budget).
+Make adjustments to the next month’s budget (but if you are really smart, you are already saving for these monthly, and the payments can come from your savings account rather than your budget).

-Another reason your budget doesn’t work is because you spend more than you make.
-This means you have to make changes to your budget.
+Another reason your budget doesn’t work is that you spend more than you make.
+You have to make changes to your budget.

 Read More: How to Prevent Overspending

 4. Not monitoring it